 Unfortunately, diverse and rigorous course offerings for high school students in the visual arts are very meager.
 You will likely find that you will actually have many more options looking at adult continuing education courses aimed at a specific medium or subject you wouldn’t normally have access to at your school, such as figure drawing or oil painting.

 Summer Pre-College programs are also great experiences where you can intensively study visual arts in a college context with other high school students who are committed to visual arts.

 National Portfolio Day

 Be ready for very long lines and huge crowds, especially at the top schools.
-The first year that I went as a junior in high school, despite having waited 2 hours in line, I didn’t even get a review from my top choice school.
-The line at this school was so obscenely long that at a certain point the school just close the line and turned everyone else away.
-The second year I went, having learned my lesson the year before, I went to wait in line for the doors to open two hours in advance of the event starting.
-I was the first person in when the doors opened, and raced immediately to my top choice art school.
+Prof Lieu first went as a junior in high school.
+Despite having waited 2 hours in line, she didn’t even get a review from my top choice school.
+The line at this school was so obscenely long that at a certain point the school just closed the line and turned everyone else away.

 Don’t be discouraged if you get a tough critique or a rude comment!
 This event is difficult and it’s common for students to have a frustrating experience.